Updated November 10, 2024 (24)

 Summary-

 Before I summarize my thoughts on the various fabric archives attributed as original December 17, 1903 first flight flown fabric, I want to be clear that I do not believe that any purposeful deception was or is involved by anyone within the Wright family, by any historian, or by any of the institutions that received the donated fabric sections.
 I simply find that historically there may have been some unintentional mixing of 1916 fabric with 1903 fabric.
-I can't conclude with certainty that this has occurred, but it really appears that it has.
+I can't conclude with certainty that this has occurred, but it really appears that it has, based on photographs and testimony.

 2. The full sections of wing fabric that have been donated to the Smithsonian and to the National Museum of the USAF seem more likely fabric pieces installed in 1916, and then removed in 1928, saved by Orville for future use perhaps as a pattern.
 These sections, discovered by the executors after Orville Wright's death in 1948, were thought to be original 1903 fabric removed prior to sending the Flyer to London in 1928.
-It appears the details of the 1916 renovation were not fully understood at that time.
-If the labels associated with these fabric pieces specifically indicated the fabric dates back to 1903, then I would need to re-evaluate my thoughts on these.
-What was the reading on the labels?
+It appears the details of the 1916 renovation were not fully understood by the executors at that time.
+The fabric on the wing sections of the restored Flyer appeared stain free in photographs of 1916 and 1917 with no evidence of flood damage.
+Complete replacement of fabric in 1916 fits best with the photographic evidence.

 3. The Smithsonian National Air and Space Museum website indicates the lower left wing fabric and upper right wing fabric in their possession were not replaced during the 1916 renovation; rather the fabric sections remained on the plane and were not removed until the 1928 renovation of the Flyer, at which time they were labeled and stored away.
 How this fabric could have been preserved so well after suffering the 1913 flood waters is not explained.
 It is simply stated that various spots and stains exist over the entire surface of the fabric.
 From the photographs, these stains appear rather minimal.
 Normal dirt accumulation from 1916 to 1928 or flood damage?
-Also not explained is why the fabric appears new in the MIT 1916 photos.
+Also not explained is why the fabric appears new and without any stains in the MIT 1916 photos and in the Pan American Aeronautic Exposition 1917 photos.
+I believe the misreading of Orville's statement in 1916 has led to this misunderstanding.
+"In assembling the machine for exhibition at the Massachusetts Institute of Technology, the front and rear rudders had to be almost entirely rebuilt.
+The cloth and the main cross spars of the upper and lower center sections of the wings also had to be made new."
+The cloth had to be made new (per testimony and photographic evidence), and the main cross spars of the upper and lower center sections of the wings had to be made new.

 4. Evidence suggests Wilbur and Orville Wright preserved pieces of fabric and wood from the damaged 1903 Wright Flyer at Kitty Hawk in December of 1903, and brought these back to Dayton separately from the crated Flyer.
 Orville stated, "These are from parts broken when the plane, while standing on the ground, was overturned by the wind after the fourth flight on that day."
 The section of strut signed by Orville and Wilbur had to have been brought back separately as the shipping crates were not opened until four years after Wilbur's death.
 This adds support to the 1969 Dayton Daily News article on the Apollo 11 fabric and wood remnants, "They were removed from the plane after it was damaged following the fourth flight that day."
 These pieces may have avoided the 1913 flood waters, to eventually be gifted to individuals throughout Orville's lifetime, to the Apollo 11 mission, and to the Perseverance Mars Rover and Ingenuity helicopter Mars mission.
 The sizable piece gifted to Horace Wright and other fabric pieces gifted by Orville to family members and friends during his lifetime were certified by Orville himself as 1903 fabric.

-5. I suspect Orville Wright also preserved pieces of fabric and wood obtained during the 1916 renovation of the 1903 Wright Flyer.
+5. Evidence points to Orville Wright preserving pieces of fabric and wood obtained during the 1916 renovation of the 1903 Wright Flyer.
 I suspect the majority of the fabric was found to be decayed, and was totally removed from the Flyer.
 Small pieces here and there on the frame were salvageable as scrap remnants, and were saved.
 Some of these scraps were larger than others.
+These scraps are in ragged random shapes, and show signs of staining.
+James Jacobs built two model planes of the Flyer with fabric and wood pieces salvaged during the 1916 renovation.

 Questions-